mlrun/genai-factory/README.md

 1. `npm i` - to install dependencies
 2. `npm run dev` - to start project
-3. Project can be found at at http://localhost:3000
+3. Project can be found running at http://localhost:3000